braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/about.md

 In this example, our team has built a new checkout flow for our e-commerce app.
 Even though we're confident it's improving the user experience, we want to run an A/B test to measure its impact on our app's revenue.

 To begin, we'll create a new feature flag called `enable_checkout_v2`.
 We won't add an audience or rollout percentage.
-Instead, we'll use Canvas to split traffic, enable the feature, and measure the outcome.
+Instead, we'll use a feature flag experiment to split traffic, enable the feature, and measure the outcome.

 In our app, we'll check if the feature flag is enabled or not and swap out the checkout flow based on the response: